-You should not make large or lump sum bursary payments to students.
+You must not make large or lump sum bursary payments to students.

-7.3 Conditions for receiving bursary funding
+6.2 Conditions for receiving bursary funding

-You should make payments for the bursary for defined vulnerable groups and the discretionary bursary conditional on the student meeting agreed standards of attendance and behaviour.
-You must ensure the standards you set are clear and that students understand them.
+You must make payments for the bursary for defined vulnerable groups and the discretionary bursary conditional on the student meeting agreed standards of attendance and behaviour.
+You must ensure that standards you set are clear and that students understand them.
 Examples might be attending all required classes, demonstrating agreed standards of behaviours and so on.

-You should ensure you obtain and retain evidence that a student has seen and agreed to the conditions.
-This might be an agreement signed by the student or a signed declaration that forms part of the institution's Bursary Fund application form.
+You must ensure you obtain and retain evidence that a student has seen and agreed to the conditions.
+This might be an agreement signed by the student or a signed declaration that forms part of the institution's bursary fund application form.